Linux and Unix mysql command

 --compress, -C Compress all information sent between the client and the server if both support compression.

---default-character-set=charset_name Use charset_name as the default character set.
-See Section 9.2, The Character Set Used for Data and Sorting
+--default-character-set=charset_name Use charset_name as the default character set for the client and connection.

 --disable-named-commands Disable named commands.
-Use the \* form only, or use named commands only at the beginning of a line ending with a semicolon (;mysql starts with this option enabled by default.
+Use the \* form only, or use named commands only at the beginning of a line ending with a semicolon (";").
+The mysql command starts with this option enabled by default.
 However, even with this option, long-format commands still work from the first line.
-See the section called MYSQL COMMANDS

 --force, -f Continue even if an SQL error occurs.

 --ignore-spaces, -i Ignore spaces after function names.
-The effect of this is described in the discussion for the IGNORE_SPACE SQL mode
+The effect of this switch is described in the discussion for the IGNORE_SPACE SQL mode.

 --line-numbers Write line numbers for errors.
 Disable this with --skip-line-numbers.